Watching Your Sheep…

 I'll not know for Wyatt but I'll damn sure pay better attention with my next "difficult" pup.

-Are we coaching or correcting?
+Are we Coaching, Correcting, or Commanding?

 Is my dog working with me?
 Giving me something when I speak to him? (even the smallest something?)
 Seeming to try to understand and attempt my suggestions?

-If so, I'm coaching.
+If so, I'm Coaching.

 I'll talk a dog through tough spots, leave him alone to figure things out, allow him to make decisions, encourage him when he is right and suggest he try something different when he is wrong.
 We may not have solved the challenge of the day but we will have built trust and our relationship will be better and we'll have another layer of foundation for our work tomorrow.
 In the beginning so much of what we do isn't about accomplishing something but more about building teamwork that facilitates accomplishing something.
 I often put my students in situations I know they won't be successful in but I also know allows for them to learn to communicate.
 I don't care if they accomplish the task.
 It isn't important.
 I want them to learn to talk and trust each other.